-The DIAC Rules provide a structured framework for arbitration costs, including registration fees, tribunal fees and administrative expenses, ensuring clarity and transparency for all parties involved.
-The current registration fee for submitting an application for arbitration at DIAC is AED5,000.
-This fee is non-refundable, even if the application is later found ineligible for registration under the Rules (see DIAC: Fees, costs, and payment).
+The DIAC Rules provide a structured framework for arbitration costs, including registration fees, tribunal fees and administrative fees and expenses, ensuring clarity and transparency for all parties involved.

+The current registration fee for submitting an application for arbitration at DIAC is USD3,000 (previously AED5,000).
+This fee is non-refundable, even if the application is later found ineligible for registration under the rules (see DIAC: Fees, costs, and payment process).